The technician at her feet looked up. “How does that feel?”

 “Then my advice is to take the evening.
 Relax.
 Get used to being out of your cell.
 Agent Quinn will buy you dinner.
 Nothing too fancy,” he added as an aside.
 “You start first thing in the morning.
 Now, if you’ll excuse me, I have a plane to catch.”

 With that, he nodded to the others in the room, who broke to go about their duties, and walked out the front.

-The man she knew as Del looked incredulous, but he complied.
-He reached into the breast pocket of his coat and removed his credentials.
+The man she knew as Del looked incredulous but complied.
+He reached into his breast pocket and removed a wallet.

-Nio studied them.
-“Axl Miguel Quinn.”
+Nio studied the card.
+“Orlando Augustus Quinn.”
 She looked up.
-“Miguel?”
+“Orlando?”

 “After my grandfather,” he said flatly.

 Standing next to him, Nio thought he seemed even bigger than before.
 If he’d been married, she would’ve expected kids.
 If so, there was nothing to indicate it.
 No ring, either.
 Divorced, maybe.

 She looked down at his bright dress sneakers.
 They were flawless.

 “How’m I gonna play what?”

 “Are those the case files?”